cognitox/Redistest/README.md

 Update the config.json file with cache name and password (primary access key).

+Uncomment line 50 to set the keys first.

 Execute the following command in your command window to build the app:

 ```